mikoweb/vsymfo-docs/Manager-Service.md

 # The Manager Service

 Controller in symfony most frequently operates on four objects ie. _Entity_, _FormBuilder_, _EntityManager_ and _Repository_.
 Manager Service helps for controller in this aspect.
-This makes the code that code of controller is more concise.
+This makes that the code of controller is more concise.
 In some ways, Manager Service is similar to Model.
 Manager Service is an important element of [CRUD](CRUD.md).

 ## How to create a Manager Service